 Our specialists mainly deal with provisional attachment.
 Especially in the F&V sector, we have the right knowledge and resources to deal with complex attachments.
 Think, for example, of a situation where a container in a port must be seized.

-• A purposeful and pragmatic approach to collect your claim;
+- An effective and pragmatic approach to collecting your debt;

 More information?

-Do you want to know more about attachment law?
-Our specialists are happy to tell you more about it.
+Want to know more about attachment law?
+Our specialists will be happy to tell you more about it.